Professor-Paradox/devops-docs/sql/deploy/index.md

 sudo systemctl restart mysql
 sudo systemctl status mysql

-# Step 3
+# Step 3 (Only run this once to create a password for root account)
 sudo mysql -u root -p

 # modifying mysql behavior
 # run inside the mysql> cli
+# create root user password
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'P@ssw0rd';

-# exit after permission and password are done
+# exit mysql after providing password
 exit

+# now we can use bash script to run the sql commands with root user and password we created
 # disable firewall temporarily
 sudo ufw disable